quantumvm/AFLDFF/README.md

 ```

 ##Prepairing AFL
 Although AFL is opensource, the code is owned by google.
 I am only hosting the patches to make AFL network compatable.
 You can download the source for AFL, written by lcamtuf, at http://lcamtuf.coredump.cx/afl/ .
-The AFLDFF includes a useful "-m" flag to make the process of patching afl easier.
+AFLDFF includes a useful "-m" flag to make the process of patching afl easier.
 All you have to do is point it at the afl tar file.
+The patch files are installed to /opt/afldff/ if you want to apply them with patch instead.

 ```
 $ afldff -m [path-to-afl-tar]